altsaxofon/forest-timber-map/README.md

 <br />

 ## Analysis
-A preliminary analysis was conducted to compare different groups of building techniques with forest cover data.
+A preliminary analysis was conducted to compare different groups of building techniques of houses built before 1920 with forest cover data.
 <br />

 ### Visualisation
-The heat map below visualises the spatial distribution of three construction technique groups overlaid on the 1840 forest cover data:
+The heat map below visualises the spatial distribution of three construction technique groups (pre 1920) overlaid on the 1840 forest cover data:

 - Full log (green)
 - Wood saving texhniques (yellow)